canonical/platform-engineering-docs/how-to/onboarding/submit-a-pr-tied-to-jira.rst

 If your PR is currently being worked on, remember to mark your PR as a draft so that it is not accidentally merged.

-From here, we just have to wait for your PR to be accepted!
+From here, you just have to wait for your PR to be accepted!